 US Bank

-Individuals wishing to start a business attend a four week intensive training on how to develop a one page business plan.
+Individuals wishing to apply for a loan, planning the starting up or the growth of their businesses, attend a six week intensive training on how to develop a business plan.
 Those with a viable business plan continue with one-on-one technical assistance to implement the plan.
-Business’s owners receive technical assistance to understand and fulfill all licensing and procedural requirements for a new business.